HR555/slt-monitor/README.md

 - `GET /usage?days=7` – Returns stored rows within the past _n_ days.
 - `POST/GET /trigger` – Fire the SLT request immediately and persist the result.
+- `POST /login` – Force a fresh SLT session token (used by manual triggers).
 - `GET /health` – Simple health check.

 The cron scheduler defined in `wrangler.toml` runs twice every hour (at `:29` and `:59`) so that a fresh snapshot is captured frequently and a final one lands at 23:59 just before the daily reset.